nabeelvalley/docs/content/drafts/read-image-metadata.md

 ### Data Format

-The data stored in an entry can be of 12 different formats, each of these associated with a format value - the format value can be read by reading the third and fourth byte in the entry, like so:
+The data stored in an entry can be of 12 different formats, each of these associated with a format value - the format value can be read by reading from byte index 2 in the entry, like so:

 ```rs
 let format_value = u16::from_offset_endian_bytes(endian, entry, 2)?;